Last updated Friday 10 September 2021

-Yes.
-To help manage the Zoo’s capacity, FREE tickets will still be available for children under the age of 4 years old, however to ensure we can manage capacity, all individuals visiting Taronga Western Plains Zoo Dubbo, including infants under 4, must be accounted for via the online form.
+Yes, free tickets are still be available for children under the age of 4 years old.
+However, to ensure we can manage capacity, all individuals visiting Taronga Western Plains Zoo Dubbo, including infants under 4, must be booked via the online ticketing system.

-I booked a ticket but now plan to visit on a different date, what do I do?
+I booked a ticket but due to COVID, I now need to visit on a different date, what do I do?

 Will the Zoo be honouring the '$1 on your birthday' promotion for birthdays that occurred during the Zoo's closure?

 This promotion has now ended.
-However, guests who registered for the ‘$1 on your birthday’ promotion during the Zoo's closure will be able to redeem this offer until Thursday 17 September 2020.
-Registered guests will receive further information via email and will need to purchase their $1 ticket online and register for a selected date in line with limited daily capacity.
+However, guests who registered for the ‘$1 on your birthday’ promotion during the Zoo's closure were able to redeem this offer until Thursday 17 September 2020.

 Is my ticket still valid for two days at Taronga Western Plains Zoo Dubbo?